Adapting to climate change

 Source: Natural Resources Canada

 Resources for agricultural adaptation

-Successful adaptation will be necessary for the agriculture industry to continue to grow.
-The B.C. government and the agriculture industry are working in partnership together through the B.C.
-Agriculture and Food Climate Action Initiative to build the sector’s resilience to climate change.
+Successful adaptation will be necessary for the agriculture industry to thrive.
+The B.C. government and the agriculture industry are working in partnership through the Climate Change Adaptation Program B.C. to build the sector’s resilience to climate change.